 ASU No. 2023-07, Improvements to Reportable Segment Disclosures, issued in December 2023, is effective for the Corporation's December 31, 2024 annual financial statements, and for interim periods beginning in 2025, on a retrospective basis.
 The ASU requires disclosure of incremental segment information, including those for single reportable segments, incorporating significant segment expenses and other items that are included in segment profit or loss.
-The Corporation is assessing the impact of adoption of this ASU on the disclosures to its consolidated financial statements.
+The Corporation does not expect the adoption of this ASU to have a material impact on the disclosures to its consolidated financial statements.